dotnet/diagnostics/documentation/dotnet-trace-instructions.md

 Loader                          |                 8 | Logging when modules actually get loaded and unloaded.
 Jit                             |                10 | Logging when Just in time (JIT) compilation occurs.
 NGen                            |                20 | Logging when precompiled native (NGEN) images are loaded.
-StartEnumeration                |                40 | Indicates that on attach or module load , a rundown of all existing methods should be done.
+StartEnumeration                |                40 | Indicates that on attach or module load, a rundown of all existing methods should be done.
 StopEnumeration                 |                80 | Indicates that on detach or process shutdown, a rundown of all existing methods should be done.
 Security                        |               400 | Events associated with validating security restrictions.
 AppDomainResourceManagement     |               800 | Events for logging resource consumption on an app-domain level granularity.